Nelluc6/spaceship-titanic/README.md

 ## **A Data Wrangling Project based on the famous Titanic problem.**
 Data Source: https://www.kaggle.com/competitions/spaceship-titanic/data
 Citation: Addison Howard, Ashley Chow, Ryan Holbrook.
 (2022).
 Spaceship Titanic.
 Kaggle. https://kaggle.com/competitions/spaceship-titanic

+### Each Step in Project Completed by Cullen Peterson

 ## **Dataset provided by Kaggle contains the following data:**
 **train.csv** - Personal records for about two-thirds (~8700) of the passengers, to be used as training data.
 * PassengerId - A unique Id for each passenger.
 Each Id takes the form "gggg_pp" where "gggg" indicates a group the passenger is traveling with and "pp" is their number within the group.
 People in a group are often family members, but not always.